UWDIRECT/UWDIRECT.github.io/syllabus.md

 ### Absence and COVID Policy

-Please let us know via email or privaye canvas message if you plan to miss a class.
+Please let us know via email or private canvas message if you plan to miss a class.
 Please leverage this option if you test positive for COVID or otherwise are sick!
 Additionally, if you do have COVID, use the [reporting tool](https://www.ehs.washington.edu/system/files/resources/COVID-19-public-health-flowchart.pdf).
-If you miss a class (and and let us know ahead of time) we will provide supplimentary material.
+If you miss a class (and let us know ahead of time) we will provide supplimentary material.

 ### Religious Accommodations Policy